hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 - Press the “play” button next to the code chunk
 - In OS X, place the cursor in the code chunk and hit `CMD+RETURN`
-- In Windows, place the cursor in the code chunk and hit `CTRIL+RETURN`
+- In Windows, place the cursor in the code chunk and hit `CTRL+RETURN`

 ``` r
 ## Get necessary libraries-- won't work the first time, because you need to install them!